 What are the benefits of using a build chart for the insurance company?

 There are a number of benefits to using a build chart.
 Perhaps the most important benefit is that it can help to keep premiums affordable for policyholders by accurately assessing risk.
-Additionally, build charts can help to streamline the underwriting process and make it more efficient.
+Additionally, building charts can help to streamline the underwriting process and make it more efficient.

 What are the drawbacks of using a build chart?